CloudCanal

 Verify whether AutoMQ has correctly synchronized the messages:

-You can see that the new data added to Kafka during the incremental sync task has been synchronized to AutoMQ.
-At this point, our reassignment process is fully complete.
+It can be observed that during the execution of the incremental synchronization task, the new data added to Kafka has been synchronized to AutoMQ.
+At this point, the data reassignment process from Kafka to AutoMQ is fully complete.

 Summary

-As enterprises experience data growth and diversified business needs, data migration and synchronization become increasingly critical.
-This article delves into how to leverage CloudCanal for incremental data reassignment from Apache Kafka® to AutoMQ, addressing storage costs and operational complexities.
-The incremental reassignment technique ensures data consistency and business continuity during the process, offering an efficient and reliable solution for enterprises.
+As enterprise data scales and business needs diversify, data migration and synchronization become increasingly important.
+This article explores in detail how to use CloudCanal to perform incremental synchronization data reassignment from Kafka to AutoMQ, addressing issues related to storage costs and operational complexity.
+During the reassignment process, incremental synchronization technology ensures data consistency and business continuity, providing enterprises with an efficient and reliable solution.

-We hope this article provides valuable insights and guidance on data migration and synchronization, aiding in the seamless transition and performance optimization of your systems!
+We hope this article offers valuable reference and guidance for your data reassignment and synchronization efforts, assisting in a smooth system transition and performance optimization!

 References